mbudisic/pstuts-rag/BLOGPOST.md

 # ...
 ```

-The `DatastoreManager` creates vector embeddings for these rich Kamradt Chunks.
+The `DatastoreManager` creates vector embeddings for these rich Kamradt chunks.
 It then puts them into Qdrant, so the RAG system can search them fast.

 ---